UWPX/UWPX-Client/PRIVACY_POLICY.md

 The App accesses your picture library to store downloaded images.<br>
 This can be disabled via `Settings` -> `Chat` -> `Store images in library`.<br>
 If disabled, the app will store all newly downloaded images in the local app directory.

+## Bluetooth
+Since version [`0.20.0.0`](https://github.com/UWPX/UWPX-Client/releases/tag/v.0.20.0.0) UWPX uses Bluetooth to connect and register new experimental XMPP IoT devices.

+## Webcam
+Since version [`0.20.0.0`](https://github.com/UWPX/UWPX-Client/releases/tag/v.0.20.0.0) UWPX can use your webcam to scan XMPP realted Qr-Codes.
+This is used for scanning/validating OMEMO fingerprints and experimental XMPP IoT setup QR-Codes.